Best Western Plus Ahtanum Inn

 The McAllister Museum of Aviation is named in honor of brothers Charlie and Alister McAllister, who started rebuilding air planes in 1925.
 Charlie McAllister built a glider when he was just 16, and by 1933 he set a Northwest soaring record in his hand-made glider, the Yakima Clipper.
 You can see th Yakima Clipper on display at the museum.

 Take time to learn about this magnificent park by attending one of the ranger-led programs including, campfire programs, talks, guided walks and guided snowshoe walks.
-Discussions on the ecology, wildlife, geology and park history are among the topics.
-After a day of exploration, rest comfortably in a Best Western guest room in Ellensburg or Yakima.
+Discussions on the ecology, wildlife, geology, and park history are among the topics.

 As you travel along Highway 12 near Yakima in the Washington Cascades region, be sure to plan for an adventure-filled day at Oak Creek State Wildlife Area.
 With the Tieton River just a stones throw away, Oak Creek yields fun for all.
 It's about 22 miles northwest from downtown Yakima.

 At 64,200 acres, Oak Creek Wildlife Area spreads across both Kittitas County and Yakima County.
 You'll find a diverse topography at Oak Creek – canyons, rolling ridges, rocky terrain, and several steep slopes.
-The wildlife at Oak Creek is an impressive array.
-You'll find deer, goats, California big horn sheep, and lots of turkeys.
+The wildlife at Oak Creek is an impressive array: deer, goats, California big horn sheep, and lots of turkeys.

 Playing to nearly 6,000 yards, Suntides Golf Course is an ideal way to spend an afternoon in Yakima.
 As you plan out your next trek through the Washington Cascades, be sure to book a tee time for this 18-hole golf extravaganza.
 Because the area features nearly 300 days of sunshine each year, you're sure to find just the tee time you're hoping for.